 The best opportunities [in biotech] are in early surveillance of new diseases.
 If there’s a new disease coming out, a new flu for example, it takes a long time to figure out what’s happened.

 And when it comes to controlling new diseases, time is really of the essence.
 If you can pick it up within a few days or weeks, then you have a reasonable shot at quarantining the people and following up with everyone that they’ve met and containing it.
 Any technologies that we can invent or any policies that will allow us to identify new diseases before they’ve spread to too many people is going to help with both natural pandemics, and also any kind of synthetic biology risks, or accidental releases of diseases from biological researchers.

 Brenton: A Wagner and Weitzman paper suggests that there’s about a 10% chance of warming larger than 4.8 degrees Celsius, or a 3% chance of more than 6 degrees Celsius.
 These are really disastrous outcomes.
 If you’re interested in climate change, we’re pretty excited about you working on these very bad scenarios.
-Sensible things to do would be improving our ability to forecast; thinking about the positive feedback loops that might be inherent in Earth’s climate; thinking about how to enhance international corporation.
+Sensible things to do would be improving our ability to forecast; thinking about the positive feedback loops that might be inherent in Earth’s climate; thinking about how to enhance international cooperation.

 Rob: It does seem like solar power and storage of energy from solar power is going to have the biggest impact on emissions over at least the next 50 years.
 Anything that can speed up that transition makes a pretty big contribution.

 Rob, can you explain your interest in long-term multigenerational indirect effects and what that means?

 Rob: If you’re trying to help people and animals thousands of years in the future, you have to help them through a causal chain that involves changing the behavior of someone today and then that’ll help the next generation and so on.